 SOL REVIEW FOR ENGLISH: R/L/R 11 (7211A, 7211B), Grade 12, 1st or 2nd Sem., One-half Credit.
-Prerequisite: Passed English 11 but failed English: Reading SOL test student's knowledge and skill deficits.
+Prerequisite: Passed English 11 but failed English: Reading SOL test

-A one semester elective credit course including a review of the standards covered on the English: Reading/Literature/Research SOL test for 11th grade.
+A one semester elective credit course including a review of standards covered on Reading/Literature/Research SOL test for 11th grade.
 This course will focus on the content of the test and on study and testing-taking strategies.
-Specific diagnostic information from practice SOL testing will guide direct teaching and computer-assisted instruction targeting each
+Specific diagnostic information from practice SOL testing will guide direct teaching and computer-assisted instruction targeting each student's knowledge and skill deficits.